Don D. Nelson, Attorney at Law, Certified Public Accountant

 Your U.S. Income Tax Obligation While Living Abroad

-US Tax Treaties with over 35 Countries and Mexico
+US Tax Treaties with over 42 Countries

-The US has income tax treaties with over 35 other countries.
+The US has income tax treaties with over 42 other countries.
 Now, both the IRS and the foreign taxing authorities can exchange information on their citizens living in the other country.
 Both the Internal Revenue Service and taxing authorities in foreign countries use these treaties regularly to exchange information on their residents living in the other's country.
 The IRS usually has several agents attached to the U.S. Embassy in each country to assist U.S. Citizens and to search out and report to the IRS citizens who may not be filing their U.S. tax returns.

 Statute of Limitations

 If you fail to file that return for any tax year (whether a return is required or not), the statute of limitations on tax assessments for that year will never run out.
-Therefore, if you live abroad for 10 years, and then return to the United States, the IRS may question your failure to file returns for those ten years and later make assessments based on their best estimate you're your income.
+Therefore, if you live abroad for 10 years, and then return to the United States, the IRS may question your failure to file returns for those ten years and later can make assessments based on their best estimate of your income.
 The interest and penalties on any old tax amounts owed grows faster than you can imagine and after 4-5 years may exceed the amount of the original taxes owed.

 If you do file your tax return each tax year while living abroad, the statute of limitations in most situations for IRS audits will expire three years after you file those returns.
 That means the IRS cannot go back (absent fraud) and try to audit or change those returns later.
 Therefore, you should file your return even if you have no income or don't owe taxes in order to force the statute of limitations to run and eliminate future problems when you decide to return to the U.S.